 Heating or Cooling Devices

 Additionally, one thing to consider is that those of us with spinal cord injuries can sometimes have difficulty regulating body temperature.
-Therefore, you may want to keep a fan or a space heater on hand.
+Therefore, you may want to keep a fan or a space heater.
 For me, this is worth the investment.
 These would, of course, have to be powered by a generator in situations where your power is out.

 Hot Water Bottles